 However, you can 'double dip' when using a BP Plus fuel card, earning Qantas Points (or BP Rewards points) as normal, plus extra Qantas Points into the company's Qantas Business Rewards account.

 Points can also be earned when paying for fuel via the BPme smartphone app for iPhone and Android, provided you use the account linked with your Qantas Frequent Flyer card.
-For now, this doesn't apply to payments made via the BP Plus mobile app which are ineligible for points.
+You can also earn Qantas Points by paying for your fuel using the BP Plus mobile app.

 Expert tip: pay for your petrol and in-store purchases with a credit card that earns Qantas Points.